Introduction: Brain Tune E-book

 1-8 The Illusion of Superiority

 Domination thrives on the belief that humans are inherently superior to other beings.
-This illusion legitimizes hierarchy, erases empathy, and normalizes exploitation as natural order.
+This illusion functions as a superiority complex — erasing empathy and normalizing exploitation as natural order.

 This illusion is reinforced by religion and cultural pride.
 It raises a deeper question: does freedom of belief give us the right to impose it on the lives of others?
 When belief is used to dictate existence, it ceases to be freedom and becomes domination.
 It tells us that intelligence equals worth, that power equals survival.
 But superiority is a myth.
 It is a story told to justify domination, a narrative that places humans at the center of existence while relegating other beings to tools, resources, or background scenery.

 Value systems have long been used to justify domination.
 Patriarchy claimed men were entitled to rule, and human supremacy claims we are entitled to use and exploit animals.
-Religious doctrines have sanctified hierarchy, cultural traditions have normalized exploitation, and economic systems have commodified life itself.
-These frameworks present themselves as moral or natural truths, yet they are stories designed to sustain hierarchy.
+Religious doctrines have sanctified domination, cultural traditions have normalized exploitation, and economic systems have commodified life itself.
+These frameworks present themselves as moral or natural truths, yet they are stories designed to sustain human supremacy.

 1-9 The Illusion of Control

 Domination thrives on the illusion of control.
 Humans believe they can master nature, bend animals to their will, and manipulate ecosystems without consequence.
-This illusion is comforting because it promises safety and predictability.
+Often this interference is driven by a sense of guardianship — breeding programs, habitat “management,” or technological fixes presented as protection.
 Yet control is fragile.
 Ecosystems collapse, animals resist, and domination breeds instability.

 The illusion of control is reinforced by another myth: the so‑called “survival of the fittest.”
 This narrative teaches that using and harming animals is nature’s law, that domination is survival, and that the suffering of the weak is inevitable.
 But this is not truth — it is exploitation disguised as natural law.